-With over 17 years experience in helping organizations produce innovative software and websites, perhaps I could help you too?
-That's me in the photo with my wife (Jenny) and son (Caleb) and we live in the fair city of Worcester.
+With over 18 years experience in helping organizations produce innovative software and websites, perhaps I could help you too?
+That's me in the photo.
+I live with my wife (Jenny) and son (Caleb) in the fair city of Worcester.

 I've always wanted to work for myself and after an interesting 2009 (it's a long story...)
 I decided to take the plunge.
 So, on 1st January 2010 I left my stable, sensible job and became self-employed as an IT consultant, specialising in web design and mapping applications.
 And I love it.

 I've worked on all types of projects, solo and in teams.
 Self-direction and motivation have always come naturally to me, as long as the work was interesting.